 He pondered that, as he watched 4 become 5, and 5 become 6.

-The door pinged again, slid open, and once again Peterson was ushering him forward gently, arm extended.
 They crossed a hall with immaculate white walls, and Peterson showed him into a long grey conference room, a large table in the center circled by a dozen high-backed swivel chairs in black leather.
 In the middle of the table, a set of polished stone coasters rested in a polished stone box.
 The opposite wall contained a single outsized window with horizontal blinds.
-A silver coffee pot sat in a recess, next to a jug of water, slices of lemon floating on the surface.
+A jug of water sat in a recess.
 Beads of condensation cooled on the jug’s side.

 A folder, it too in black leather, lay before the chair at the head of the table.
 The folder’s corners were perfectly aligned with the table’s edge.
 Peterson laid his hand casually but possessively over the back of the chair.
 “Please sit anywhere you like, Mr. Cole.”

 Cole rounded the table to the window spanning the length of the room, overlooking the same lake he had spied from the driveway.
-He placed his right index and right middle finger between two blinds and made a vee.
+He placed his right index and middle fingers between two blinds and made a vee.
 Peering through the enlarged gap, he could see that a statue had been incorporated within the fountain.
 A human figure, copper green, male and sleekly muscled, arms upstretched, reaching for the sky.
 The water plume shooting into the air cascaded downward in waves over the statue.
-The figure was impressive, the effect hypnotic, and he wondered idly if Peterson had chosen this specific room for that reason.
+The figure was impressive, the effect hypnotic, and he wondered idly if Peterson had chosen this specific room for that specific reason.

 There was something unusual about Peterson’s speech patterns, but Cole couldn’t quite pinpoint what it was.
 He tucked the thought away.